TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 #> bin.11.fa  bin.14.fa  bin.17.fa  bin.2.fa   bin.22.fa  bin.25.fa  bin.28.fa  bin.30.fa  bin.33.fa  bin.4.fa   bin.7.fa
 ```

+Depending on destiny, you might see more or less than 30 files.
+Don't worry, this is normal.
+Metabat2 uses a non-deterministic algorithm, and if you rerun it, you might get a different number of bins.

-We can also check the total length and number of contigs in each bin with assembly-stats.
+We can check the total length and number of contigs in each bin with assembly-stats.
 ```bash
 /mnt/courses/BIO326/PROK/condaenv/bin/assembly-stats -t $SCRATCH/prok/results/metabat2/*.fa | column -t | less -S
 #> filename                    total_length  number  mean_length  longest  shortest  N_count  Gaps  N50      N50n  N70      N70n  N90      N90n